List of Emmerdale characters introduced in 2007: Arthur Thomas

 Laurel starts dating Jai Sharma (Chris Bisson) in 2019.
 Not long afterwards, Jai's son Archie Breckle (Kai Assi) comes to live with Jai after losing his mother.
 Arthur begins to resent Archie and starts bullying him.
 Their differences come to a head when they accidentally cause a fire whilst out camping and putting Arthur's younger sister Dotty in danger.
 Laurel has the police interrogate Arthur to teach him a lesson.

 In December 2022, Arthur comes out as gay to Nicola King (Nicola Wheeler), Laurel's friend.
 He is supported by Nicola, Laurel, and his friends, although Elliot Windsor (Luca Hoyle) reveals Arthur's sexuality to the rest of the school.
 Arthur becomes attracted to schoolmate Marshall Hamston (Max Fletcher), who tricks Arthur into thinking he is attracted to him.
 Consequently, Arthur records a video commentary calling Marshall out for his behaviour.
 Marshall tries to talk to Arthur, but Arthur's friend April Windsor (Amelia Flanagan) hits him, and Laurel orders Marshall to stay away from her son.
 However, it emerges that Marshall really is attracted to Arthur, and is being abused by his homophobic father Colin Hamston (Mark Noble).
 Marshall escapes from Colin with Laurel's help and moves in with Arthur.
 However, their relationship does not work out and Marshall moves away to live with relatives, leaving Arthur heartbroken.
 When Arthur's friend Heath Hope (Sebastian Dowling) is killed in an accident in 2024, Arthur mourns him and organises a tribute for him.

+In February 2026, Arthur and Laurel were having a heated argument and Arthur wanted to go out.
+Laurel blocked Arthur's path to get him to stay inside.
+In result of this, Arthur pushed Laurel out of the way which made her hit her head on the stairs.
+Laurel was rushed into the hospital and Arthur thought that he had killed her.
+Laurel eventually woke up and when she was asked what caused it, she made up a lie about how she tripped over some toys.
+Later, Laurel confronted Arthur at home and said that she knew it was him who did it.
+Not long after that, Arthur did admit that he caused it to some other people.
+Previously, Arthur said that he was moving to Manchester because he got a job in tech.
+He had later revealed to Laurel that it was actually a lie though to make her seem more proud of him.
+Laurel was saying to Arthur that she was really proud of him as he was taking good responsibility.